 Yoga in schools isn’t about becoming a pretzel.
 It’s about using movement and breath to help kids connect with their bodies.

 Yoga and mindfulness are teaching practices that promote SEL skills by helping students develop self-awareness, self-management, and other core competencies.
+These practices help students develop communication skills, collaborative problem solving, and relationship building through group activities and discussions.
 Mindfulness for students is simply the practice of paying attention to the present moment without judgment.

 Together, they directly support the five SEL competencies.